semihM/project_smok/README.md

 ---
 #### **get_out**
-- Get into the aimed vehicle as a passenger if possible.
+- Get out of the current vehicle you are a passenger of.

    Chat Syntax | (!,/,?)get_out
    ------------- | -------------